MarkusWilroth/Projects/README.md

 More info about this code can be found in the PDF "Friends" That exists in the folder "Friends"

 - HumanitysLastChapter (C#)
+This was one of my larger projects.
+The project was in the form of a game that I and four others developed.
-A game that me and four others developed in about five months.
-I have learned a lot from this project as we faced many problems.
-We had to few meetings and some in the group didn't have the same passion for the project and didn't put in so much time that was needed.
-Yo can read more about what I did and my thoughts about this project in the PDF "Individual Reflection" that exists in the folder "HumanitysLastChapter"
+I learned a lot from our many mistakes about how to succeed with a bigger project, especially how to work with coordinations, Scrum and multiple important documents.
+You can read more about what I did in the project and my thoughts about the development in the PDF "Individual Reflection" that exists in the folder "HumaniytsLastChapter".

 - KnapsackProblem (C#)
 Solved the knapsackproblem with a greedy algorithm and with Neighbour Search